 Another reason you may want to consider hiring a civil attorney is that you may be entitled to "stacked" UM/UIM coverage.
 Usually, you pay extra for this benefit, but to waive it, you must sign a state-approved form.

 Stacked insurance allows you to increase your UM/UIM benefits depending on how many total cars you insure.
-For example, if you purchase UM coverage for three vehicles at a limit of $25,000 each and are struck by a driver without any insurance, you can stack those coverage for a total UM limit of $75,000.
+For example, if you purchase UM coverage for three vehicles at a limit of $25,000 each and are struck by a driver without any insurance, you can stack that coverage for a total UM limit of $75,000.

 You triple your cap.
-However, there may be exceptions in the fine print, and it's beneficial to have someone who knows and understands auto insurance policies.
+However, there may be exceptions in the fine print, and it is beneficial to have someone who knows and understands auto insurance policies.
 Your injury attorney in Fort Myers can help you sift through the exact type and amount of coverage you have and your best legal strategy to maximize the benefits to which you're entitled.

-Call or email the Garvin Law Firm today for a free consultation and we will evaluate your claim and determine the appropriate course of action.
+Call or email the Garvin Injury Law today for a free consultation and we will evaluate your claim and determine the appropriate course of action.
 We have offices in Fort Myers, Naples, and Key West.
 We have been handling auto accident cases in Fort Myers, Florida for over 30 years.